bnquon/linkedin-job-counter/README.md

 3. Open Chrome and go to `chrome://extensions`.
 4. Enable **Developer mode** in the top-right corner.
 5. Click **Load unpacked** and select the repository folder.

-OR wait for the extension to be approved on chrome :)